 Project Grants for Organizations

 Project Grant for Organizations (PGO) support arts and culture projects that are relevant and meaningful to Rhode Island communities.
-It is our entry-level grant program, and PGO funds the broadest range of cultural activities.
+In comparison with our organizational grant programs, PGO funds the broadest range of cultural activities.
+Having impact on a small number of people is equally as valuable as an event that many people attend.

 • 501(c)(3) nonprofit organizations based in Rhode Island.